osg-htc/docs/docs/data/xrootd-authorization.md

             u * rl / -rl /private

+!!! note
+    The character sequence `@=` indicates where the user's name should be substituted before a path prefix match is attempted.
+    This allows you to provide for file system areas that are effectively "owned" by a user without needing to specify the actual user's name.

 For more details or examples on how to use templated user options, see [XRootd Authorization Database File](http://xrootd.org/doc/dev47/sec_config.htm#_Toc489606599).